LowTechCoder/rpi4-retroarch-guide/README.md

 The default set of downloadable cores are ok, but the Playstation core isn't the best, since it only offers lower resolutions.
 To fix this we need to open a terminal and edit this file and change the URL.

-Also, use your favorite editor instead of vim.
-Also very important to remember to never edit this file when RetroArch is running, because we have RetroArch set to save to this file when RetroArch exits!
+It's very important to remember to never edit this file when RetroArch is running, because we have RetroArch set to save to this file when RetroArch exits!
 Also this entire path could look a lot different for you if you didn't get to use PiKISS to install Retroarch.
 ```
-vim .config/retroarch/retroarch.cfg
+nano .config/retroarch/retroarch.cfg
 ```
 Find the line that starts with:
 ```